 “There’s No Place Like Home” – North Carolina Design Article

 Will Johnson Building Company was recently interviewed by North Carolina Design on our design process and what makes a design stand out from the rest.
-The full article can be read below or by visting North Carolina Design’s Blog.
+The full article can be read below or by visiting North Carolina Design’s Blog.

 There are some designs that, while beautiful, have a sameness to them.
 And then there are designs that are taken to a wonderful new level – they simply look and feel special and distinctive.
 We wondered – what is it that takes a design beyond the ordinary?
 To find out, North Carolina Design spoke with experts from Will Johnson Building Company.
 The Chapel Hill based custom home building, remodeling and residential design firm is known for its core values of excellence and integrity, faith and family – and for their exceptional and truly distinctive new builds and renovations.

 Family is the heart and soul of this business.
 We chatted with Will Johnson, who serves as president and operations manager, his son, Ben Johnson, the company’s onboard residential designer, and his daughter-in-law Rebecca Johnson, who manages product selections for each home.

 Ben notes that a large part of creating an exceptional design is managing the space well.
 “It all starts with the client’s needs,” he explains.
 “You have to have the right amount of space to accommodate the function they require.
 And you have to look for opportunities to create purposeful spaces, rather than just large quantities of square footage.
 A smaller space that is designed well is better than a large, cavernous space that isn’t.”